canemdormienti/Opencore-Opencanopy-Themes/README.md

   >>The COPYRIGHT and CREDITS belongs to the respective owners/designers of the logos, pictures, background images, icons and other elements used in this themes.
 I' am NOT affiliated in any way with "CD Projekt Red" or his subsidiaries.

-Thank's to https://github.com/chris1111 for https://github.com/chris1111/OpenCanopy-Generator and https://github.com/chris1111/Background-Resizer.
+Thank's to https://github.com/chris1111 for OpenCanopy-Generator and Background-Resizer.
 Those save A LOT of work...